zmtcreative/gm-fancy-lists/README.md

 If you use an uppercase `I` in a current lowercase letter ordered list (and the inverse), the parser **WILL** detect the case change and make the transition to the new roman numeral list.

+If you place an uppercase or lowercase `i/I` roman numeral in an existing number ordered list, the parser will correctly transition to the new roman numeral list.

 ## Dependencies